hanspeide/anytextview/README.md

 Frustration rise the moment you realise that you cannot use a custom font by setting TextView's android:typeface XML-attribute.
 AnyTextView relieves your pain by letting you do just that.

 ## Download
 _NOTE!
-AnyTextView is not yet available in central, so the artifact has to be installed locally for now.
-See [this page][1] for details._
+AnyTextView is not yet available in Central, so the artifact has to be installed locally for now.
+See [this page][1] for details on how to do it._

 Add the AnyTextView dependency to your pom.xml: